AVATOL/nematocyst/README.md

 ### Setup Images, Groundtruth and Train/Validation/Test Splits

 1. Create a folder $ROOT/DataRaw/SomeDataset/.
 Create additional folders in it: Groundtruth/, Images/ and Splits/
 2. Put the images (.jpg) in the Images/ folder and the groundtruth masks (.jp) in the Groundtruth folder.
-Corresponding images/groundtruth must have the same file name!
+Corresponding images and groundtruth files must have the same file name!
 3. Create Train.txt, Validation.txt and Test.txt in Splits/.
 In each file, list the file name in the Images folder (without .jpg extension) that belong in each split you want.

 ### Preprocessing